 We had a second trip to Hobart in May.
 Our house in Melbourne was still not sold and the contract on the land lapsed.
-Prior to this trip we decided that building probably wasn’t what we wanted to do and moved back to looking at established houses.
+Prior to this trip, we decided that building probably wasn’t what we wanted to do and moved back to looking at established houses.
 A house in Kingston Beach we liked in January was still on the market.
 We also started looking seriously at Sandy Bay.
-This meant giving up the beach (as Sandy Bay near beach was out of budget), but being in a great location closer to the city and to Uni.
+This meant giving up the beach (as Sandy Bay near the beach was out of budget), but it would mean being in a great location, closer to the city and to Uni.

 Location sorted, but it took a while.